Emadmousavi/IP-In-Range-API/README.md

 # 1
 fisrt you should have a local database named "spring_webapi" (you can make it using xampp or mysql workbench)

+of course tou can change the name but you should go to "src/main/resources/application.properties" and change "spring.datasource.url=jdbc:mysql://localhost:3306/spring_webapi" to "spring.datasource.url=jdbc:mysql://localhost:3306/YOUR_DATABASE_NAME"

 # 2
 run the app (for first run go to "src/main/resources/application.properties" and change mode of "spring.jpa.hibernate.ddl-auto" to create and for furthuer run change it to update) .
 This will create the "ipinfo_model" table in the database